winterirl/Mirror-WP-Media-Library/README.md

 It mirrors the directory paths on the original server from where the export was made.
 Re-Linking to the WPDB will be necessary after uploading these copied images via SFTP.

+--- THIS IS INTENDED TO BE RUN INSIDE A LOCAL PHP ENVIRONMENT, NOT AS A PLUGIN INSIDE OF WORDPRESS ----

 This script assumes a properly formatted UTF-8 XML file.
 Wordpress may occasionally export with invalid characters.
 The XMLReader will not handle them, however, it WILL point out the line these invalid characters are on.